Duoliver/f1/README.md

 ``cd api``

 So far, the only dependency the API has is JSON-Server itself.
-If you already have this dependency installed, you can use your already installed instance.
+If you already have this dependency installed, you can use your own installed instance.
 You can also install JSON-Server for this project only by running:

 ``npm i``